meilisearch/meilisearch-ruby/README.md

 ## ⚙️ Development Workflow

-If you want to contribute, this sections describes the steps to follow.
+If you want to contribute, this section describes the steps to follow.

 Thank you for your interest in a MeiliSearch tool! ♥️